bs-community/awesome-minecraft/readme.md

 - [Rift](https://www.curseforge.com/minecraft/mc-mods/rift) - A Mod Loader for 1.13-1.13.2 (even Snapshots).
 - [Meddle](https://github.com/FyberOptic/Meddle) - Everything related to modding 1.9/1.10 snapshots in one place.
 - [RopeMC](https://github.com/RopeMC/RopeMC) - A lightweight, reflection based mod loader which aims to be user friendly and later version independent.
+- [NeoForge](https://neoforged.net/) - A community-driven, fork of Minecraft Forge, run by the same developers with a focus on compatibility, and collaboration.

 ## Mods